top of page

 1. Locate the Correct Solenoid

 Solenoids are attached to zone valves, which live in green or black plastic boxes buried in your yard.
 Look for these round or rectangular lids near your water source or around the perimeter of your property.
 If you have multiple zones, you may find several valves and their attached solenoids in one box.
+In older Lubbock neighborhoods, valve boxes can settle over time and become hidden under grass or mulch, so you may need to probe around with a screwdriver to find the lid.

 2. Disconnect Wires and Remove the Old Solenoid